 Above all, REMEMBER, diabetes is a problem of GLUCOSE INTOLERANCE.
 The answer to that problem is not “take in all the glucose you want and then take a drug to make it go away.”
 That is like telling someone with lactose intolerance to “eat all the milk and cheese you want and we’ll give you a pill to try and make it better.”
 No!
 People with lactose intolerance are told not to eat milk and cheese.
 It is the same with diabetes.
 People with diabetes should consume as little of the foods that turn quickly into glucose as possible.
 Then, there will be no need for pills to take the excess glucose away.

 As you know, I recommend a low carb lifestyle for all people, but PARTICULARLY as a first line of defense in the treatment of diabetes, NOT drug therapy.

 I believe that drug therapy has it’s place, but ONLY to address any issues after a healthy, low carb lifestyle, exercise and other lifestyle practices are ALREADY in place.
 So, if you are already practicing these things, I find it hard to see where this drug class might be of any benefit.
 Keep in mind, the A1c lowering capability of this drug is extremely poor when compared to low carb.

 Once again, this is my personal opinion.

-I have personally known Type 2’s who have experienced DKA with this drug.
+I have personally known people with Type 2 who have experienced DKA with this drug.
 DKA can be a life threatening condition.
 I have serious reservations about this class of medications, particularly for those following a low carb lifestyle.